xsro/uclash/README.md

-# clash-nodejs-utility
+# Clash For Termux

 [中](doc/zh.md)

-**uclash** is a CLI tool for managing clash profile. uclash is writen in javascript with [esm](https://nodejs.org/api/esm.html). uclash runs in nodejs runtime and is originnally built for using in Termux to share proxy with hotpot.
+**uclash** is a CLI tool for managing clash profile in [Termux](https://termux.com/). uclash is writen in javascript with [esm](https://nodejs.org/api/esm.html). uclash runs in nodejs runtime and is able to run in most platform.

 **uclash** also has a alias as `cft` meaning `clash-for-termux`.
+ I use it to run clash in my android cellphone and share proxy to other devices.
  Now, it's opinioned and buggy.

 ## Install